kolenaIO/kolena/docs/metrics/rouge.md

 The decision to use classic $\text{ROUGE-N}$ or $\text{ROUGE-N}_\text{multi}$ is up to the user.

 ### Interpretation
 When using ROUGE-N, it is important to consider the metric for multiple values of N (n-gram length).
 For smaller values of N, like ROUGE-1, it places more focus on capturing the presence of keywords or content terms in the candidate text.
-For larger values of N, like ROUGE-3, it places focus on syntatic structure and replicating linguistic patterns.
-In other words, ROUGE-1 and small values of N are suitable for tasks where the primary concern is to assess whether the candidate text contains essnetial vocabulary, while ROUGE-3 and larger values of N are used in tasks where sentence structure and fluency are important.
+For larger values of N, like ROUGE-3, it places focus on syntactic structure and replicating linguistic patterns.
+In other words, ROUGE-1 and small values of N are suitable for tasks where the primary concern is to assess whether the candidate text contains essential vocabulary, while ROUGE-3 and larger values of N are used in tasks where sentence structure and fluency are important.

 Generally speaking, a higher ROUGE-N score is desirable.
 However, the score varies among different tasks and values of N, so it is a good idea to benchmark your model's ROUGE-N score against other models trained on the same data, or previous iterations of your model.